-It is important to trace the precise origin of the degree known as the Royal Arch, for many deny its existence at so early a date as we have mentioned, and yet its adoption by the discontented brethren about 1736-9 is susceptible of proof, and affords a clue to the reasons for the rival Grand Lodge being formed, as well as illustrates the cause of its success.
-The earliest printed reference to the Royal Arch known was said to be contained in the "Ahiman Rezon" of 1756.
-In this work there occurs "A Prayer repeated in the Royal Arch at Jerusalem," and a quotation from "Our Worshipful Brother Doctor Fifield D'Assigny, printed in the year 1744," respecting the qualification of Royal Arch Masons (Page 48).
-Dr. Dassigny's "Serious and Impartial Enquiry" from which Laurence Dermott obtained the confirmation of his statements has been lost for a century, all attempts to discover even a single copy. either in the "British Museum," or any of the libraries in Ireland having failed, though the search has been personally instituted by Dr. Kloss, J. G. Findel, the Rev. A. F. A. Woodford, M.A., and other well known masonic students.
-Recently however we became possessed of a copy, and being so valuable a book, fixing as it does the introduction of the Royal Arch as a separate degree, at a period anterior to 1744, and as the commencement of the schism is intimately connected with the origin of this so-called "Fourth degree," we have inserted a verbatim et literatim reprint of the "Enquiry" as an appendix to the present volume, omitting, however, the remaining portion of the work, a description of which we append.7 After its publication the names of the subscribers were printed and inserted immediately after the Dedication, consisting of about 400 brethren, the first being the Grand Master of Ireland (Lord Allen). name is the "Hon.
+It is important to trace the precise origin of the degree known as the Royal Arch, for many deny its existence at so early a date as we have mentioned, and yet its adoption by the discontented brethren about 1736-39 is susceptible of proof, and affords a clue to the reasons for the rival Grand Lodge being formed, as well as illustrates the cause of its success.
+The earliest printed reference to the Royal Arch known, was said to be contained in the "Ahiman Rezon" of 1756.
+In this work there occurs "A Prayer repeated in the Royal Arch at Jerusalem," and a quotation from "Our Worshipful Brother Doctor Fifield D'Assigny, printed in the Year

+1744," respecting the qualification of Royal Arch Masons (page 48).
+Dr. Dassigny's "Serious and Impartial Enquiry" from which Laurence Dermott obtained the confirmation of his statements, had been lost for a century, all attempts to discover even a single copy, either in the "British Museum" or any of the libraries in Ireland having failed, though the search was personally instituted by Dr. Kloss, J. G. Findel, the Rev. A. F. A. Woodford, M.A., and other well known masonic students.
+About 1874, however, a copy came to light, and being so valuable a book, fixing as it does the introduction of the Royal Arch as a separate degree, at a period anterior to 1744, and as the success of the "Ancients" was intimately connected with the origin of this so-called "Fourth degree," a verbatim et literatim reprint of the "Enquiry" is added, as an appendix to the present volume, omitting, however, the remaining portion of the work, a description of which is appended.7 After its publication the names of the subscribers were printed and inserted immediately after the Dedication, consisting of about 400 brethren, the first being the Grand Master of Ireland (Lord Allen).
+The next name is the "Hon.
 Eliz.
-Alldworth," the Lady-Freemason. initiation of this lady into the mysteries of the craft were doubted, the name occurring as it does in a list of subscribers8 to a work of 1744 certainly furnishes ample confirmation of the occurrence, and proves that her Ladyship must have been admitted at an early date.
+Alldworth," the Lady-Freemason.
+If the initiation of this lady into the mysteries of the craft were doubted, the name occurring as it does in a list of subscribers8 to a work of 1744, certainly furnishes ample confirmation of the occurrence, and proves that her Ladyship must have been admitted at an early date.

 The references to the degree under consideration are to be found at pages 16 and 32.
-The first is in a foot note, and speaks of an assembly of Royal Arch Masons at York, of which no proof exists, and it is doubtful if ever such a body met in that city so early as 1744, for there is no trace of such a degree until many years later in any of the Records preserved, and no authoritative documents
+The first is in a joot note, and speaks of an assembly of Royal Arch Masons at York, of which no proof exists, and it is doubtful if ever such a body met in that city as early as 1744, for there is no trace of such a degree until many years later in any of the Records preserved, and no authoritative documents allude to such a ceremony being worked in that decade anywhere in Great Britain, though there is collateral testimony of its existence in London about that period.